aws-samples/aws-modernization-with-pulumi/README.md

 ## Building the Website

-This page is built with Hugo, so you'll need it [installed](https://gohugo.io/getting-started/quick-start/#step-1-install-hugo)
+This site is built with Hugo, so you'll need it [installed](https://gohugo.io/getting-started/quick-start/#step-1-install-hugo)

 First, clone this repo: